Skip to content

 47%

 8-point independent voter gap in the same state, same election.
 Both Democrats, both on the same ballot, but only Gallego had military credentials.
-This data perfectly illustrates why veterans win elections — the veteran advantage isn’t theoretical, it’s measurable and repeatable.
-See more veteran Democrats election results that prove this pattern.
+The veteran advantage isn’t theoretical.
+It’s measurable.
+See more veteran Democrats election results that demonstrate this pattern.

 Swing District Analysis

 Veteran Democrats consistently outperform non-veteran Democrats by 3-8 points in purple districts.
-This advantage is strongest among voters who split tickets between parties and explains why veterans win elections in competitive races.
+This advantage is strongest among voters who split tickets between parties.

 Suburban Voters

-Military service resonates powerfully in suburbs where voters prize competence and distrust partisan rhetoric.
-Veterans poll 12 points higher on “effective leadership” measures.
+Military service resonates in suburbs where voters prize competence and distrust partisan rhetoric.
+Veterans poll 12 points higher on “effective leadership” measures in these areas.

 Rural Crossover Appeal